makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 * we focus on models that support more than a few dozen languages
 * Table 1 gives a high-level comparison of mT5 to the most similar models
 * XLM (Conneau and Lample, 2019) is also based on BERT but applies improved
-  * including explicitly cross-lingual pre-training objectives.
-Many pre-trained was trained on 100 languages from Wikipedia
+  * including explicitly cross-lingual pre-training objectives
+  * trained on 100 languages from Wikipedia
 * XLM-R (Conneau+ 20)
   * pages from Common Crawl were filtered by an n-gram language model trained on Wikipedia (Wenzek+ 2020)
-* mBART (Liu+ 2020a) is a multilingual encoder-decoder model that is based on
+* mBART (Liu+ 2020a) is a multilingual encoder-decoder model
   * trained with a combination of span masking and sentence shuffling objectives
   * subset of 25 languages from the same data as XLM-R
 * MARGE (Lewis+ 2020a) is a multilingual encoder-decoder model